 F-35 Fighter Jet: The Future of Autonomous Warfare?
-Are Pilots Becoming Redundant? - YaNoticias
+Are Pilots Becoming Redundant? - YANoticias

 – Lockheed Martin offers comprehensive information on the F-35’s development and advancements.

-– DARPA is a source for innovative defense technologies and research initiatives.
+– DARPA is a source for innovative defence technologies and research initiatives.

-As the F-35 continues its journey toward autonomy, the world watches closely to see how its advancements will shape the future of military aviation and global defense strategies.
+As the F-35 continues its journey toward autonomy, the world watches closely to see how its advancements will shape the future of military aviation and global defence strategies.